This story, about the highly recommended act of dining alone, story appeared in our debut, Fifty Grande Magazine #1, the Hometowns issue.

 In a today that is defined by the power of immediate connectivity, a power propelled by the seeming unquenchable modern desire to be perpetually “on,” the mere thought of solo journeys — whether cross-country trips booked on a whim, walks around the block sans cell phone, or lavish meals consumed without the constant glances of companions — is met with confusion.
 “But, why?”
 I’m asked by friends after telling them about a delectable weekend brunch filled with omelettes, free-flowing coffee and alone time.
 “Why not ask anyone to join you?”
 Why ask someone to join me?
 I wonder.
 Aren’t people already there with me?

-That’s the funny thing about going to restaurants alone: turns out…you’re never really alone — are you?
+That’s the funny thing about dining alone: turns out…you’re never really alone — are you?
 Someone is always next to you, whether a fellow diner or a chef or a server.
 There’s always something to notice, someone to talk to, something to learn, something to eat, something to push away, something to think about.
 And isn’t that the point of it all?
 To maximize your time on this Earth, to make it all worth it?
 Wouldn’t it be lovely to be able to figure out what it is that gives us the most pleasure at any given time?
 And how can we do that when we’re constantly distracted by things, people, jobs, responsibilities, stimuli of all sorts?
 Carving out alone time — slices of solitude dedicated to ourselves only — is bound to lead to happier, more exciting, fuller, and more fulfilling experiences among other humans because you will have chosen to partake in them, not felt pressured into society-wide and widely accepted behaviors.